Thaimel Aanai: Production

-Thaimel Aanai marks the return in the Tamil cinema of the star B. Saroja Devi, in the 80s.
+The film was launched at AVM Studios.
+The scenes of Arjun, Ranjini, Raghuvaran and Madhuri were shot on first day.

 Soundtrack

 The soundtrack consist of nine songs composed by Chandrabose.
 Among which 2 unpublished works at the time of the release of the soundtrack, "Chinna Kanna Chella Kanna", S. P. Balasubrahmanyam's version and K. S. Chitra's sad version (or slow version).
 Lyrics were written by Vairamuthu.
-2 songs became hits in their taken out, "Vaaika Varabukulla Vayasupulla" and "Hey Mallikai Poo Poothirukku".